KrisElaineBautista/Recipe-App-Krusty-Chef/README.md

 This is a group project created as part of our course.

 ## Contributors
-- Kris Elaine S. Bautista
+- Leader: Kris Elaine S. Bautista
-- Ron Jansen Dalida
+- Member: Ron Jansen Dalida
-- Mary Rose Hagler
+- Member: Mary Rose Hagler

 ## Project Overview
 Krusty Chef is a recipe application that allows users to: